Real Estate Bubble?

 I had recently quoted Benjamin Tal, Chief Economist with CIBC World Markets, who spoke of a generation that is going to “inherit inequality”.
 I won’t even attempt to explore the depth of the subject, but suffice it to say that there is a growing demand for rental units.
 Just yesterday, I had a client that is selling her home because she can’t afford to live in it.
 Yes, she intends to bank the little amount of equity she will get out of selling her home and rent.
 I see this trend more and more.

 The implication of what Tal was saying is that if you are not a homeowner now that you may not likely be a homeowner in the near future given the trend of skyrocketing home prices.
 And, today’s Globe and Mail article about Ontario pushing Ottawa for some form of tax on speculative buyers or increasing the capital gains tax is a sign that governments recognize the seriousness of the problem.

-Just think, you have people buying properties based on speculation of profiting, low inventory of homes on the market and first time home buyers trying to get into the market.
-How does a first time home buyer compete with an investor with very little homes for sale?
+Just think, you have people buying properties based on speculation of profiting, low inventory of homes on the market and first-time home buyers trying to get into the market.
+How does a first-time home buyer compete with an investor with very few homes for sale?